 Some Thoughts About the Industry and What I Do

 The introduction of computers in the building industry initiated a change in our work process that is probably only in its early stages.
-Although the effects of this will be substantial, I believe that many of us, who are already engaged in the details of this change, share an understanding of what it will mean.
+I believe that many of us, who are already engaged in the details of this change, share an understanding of what it will mean.
 We recognize that all of our current business processes will need to be automated in some sense, and that wholly new processes will evolve as a result of this automation.
 From my point of view, this is a good change.
 My first degree is in mathematics and I began using computers while I was at the University of California in the early 1970s.
-After I became an architect and participated in the introduction of CAD and other kinds of software to the AE design professions, I was able to recapture some of the personal interest that had led me to mathematics and computers almost two decades earlier.
+After I became an architect and participated in the introduction of software to the AE design professions, I was able to recapture some of the personal interest that had led me to mathematics and computers almost two decades earlier.

 I don’t see computers as “just a tool” in the context of architecture any more than one might say that a violin is “just a tool” in that of an orchestra.
 I believe that historians will write about how some of our generation changed our profession and the world by creating a new kind of aesthetic, based in information science.
 To those of us living the change, however, it is probably impossible to know exactly what this means.
 Personally, I take a lot of satisfaction from the details of how we implement technology.
 In other words, while others explore how tools like BIM are making more complex building forms possible, my passion has been with concepts of the automated design process in itself.
 In particular, as we introduce fundamental information-science theory, such as objects and databases, we not only increase the efficiency and accuracy of our traditional work, we also introduce new ways for our profession and our clients to think about how we create and use facilities.